Xavier University Studies, Volúmenes2-3 |

 Página 123

-Accurate , effective denotative statements are made with symbols ; as soon as words are used the communication of the statement becomes less exact .
-A statement in words can become more or less exact only when both the denotation and ...
+... statement becomes less exact .
+A statement in words can become more or less exact only when both the denotation and the connotation of the words are controlled and made to function in the communication .
+In order for the statement to ...

-Accurate , effective denotative statements are made with symbols ; as soon as words are used the communication of the statement becomes less exact .
-A statement in words can become more or less exact only when both the denotation and ...
+... statement becomes less exact .
+A statement in words can become more or less exact only when both the denotation and the connotation of the words are controlled and made to function in the communication .
+In order for the statement to ...

 Página 136